About the bill

 H.R.
 2910 strengthens the role of the Federal Energy Regulatory Commission (FERC) as the lead agency under the National Environmental Policy Act (NEPA) for jurisdictional natural gas projects.
 The legislation encourages concurrent review of permit applications by the multiple federal and state agencies involved in reviewing projects.
-The provisions will improve interagency coordination and incentivize the development of a single ...
+The provisions will improve interagency coordination and incentivize the development of a single analysis by FERC, working in conjunction with other participating agencies.
+If an agency fails to meet a deadline, the head of the agency shall notify Congress and the Commission ...

 Last Updated: Jul 20, 2017